juicedata/juicefs/README.md

 Result: PASS
 ```

-Besides the things covered by pjdfstests, JuiceFS provides:
+Besides the things covered by pjdfstest, JuiceFS provides:

-- Open-after-close consistency, once a file is closed, the following open and read can see the data written before close.
+- Close-to-open consistency.
+Once a file is closed, the following open and read can see the data written before close.
 Within same mount point, read can see all data written before it.
 - Rename and all other metadata operations are atomic guaranteed by Redis transaction.
 - Open files remain accessible after unlink from same mount point.
-- Mmap is supported (tested with fsx).
+- Mmap is supported (tested with FSx).
 - Fallocate with punch hole support.
 - Extended attributes (xattr).
-- BSD lock (flock).
+- BSD locks (flock).
-- POSIX record lock (fcntl).
+- POSIX record locks (fcntl).

 ## Performance Benchmark